We all know that regular exercise is good for our health. But can your weekly Pilates class really make you look and feel younger?

 9. Enhanced Sleep

-Pilates is not for everyone.
+All that being said, Pilates is not for everyone.
 If you suffer from extreme back pain or significant lack of stamina, consult with your physician before beginning Pilates.